Boosting Search Engines with Interactive Agents: Introduction

 \section{Introduction}

+Can machines learn to use a search engine as an interactive tool for finding information?
 Web search is the portal to a vast ecosystem of general and specialized knowledge, designed to support humans in their effort to seek relevant information and make well-informed decisions.
-Utilizing search as a tool is intuitive, and users quickly learn interactive, language-based search strategies characterized by sequential reasoning, exploration, and synthesis~\citep{rutter-etal-2015,joy-of-search}.
+Utilizing search as a tool is intuitive, and most users quickly learn interactive search strategies characterized by sequential reasoning, exploration, and synthesis~\citep{hearst2009search,rutter-etal-2015,joy-of-search}.
 The success of web search relies on machines learning human notions of relevance, but also on the users' ability to (re-)formulate appropriate queries, grounded in a tacit understanding of strengths and limitations of search engines.
-Given recent breakthroughs in language models (LM)~\citep{transformers,devlin-etal-2019-bert,gpt3} as well as reinforcement learning (RL)~\citep{mnih-atari-2013,Silver_2016,dota2} it seems timely to ask \emph{whether}, and \emph{how}, machine learning agents can be trained to interactively use search engines.
-However, the lack of expert search sessions puts supervised learning out of reach, and RL is often ineffective for solving complex natural language understanding (NLU) tasks.
-The feasibility of search agents hence remains an open question, which has inspired our research.
+Given recent breakthroughs in language models (LM)~\citep{transformers,devlin-etal-2019-bert,gpt3} as well as in reinforcement learning (RL)~\citep{mnih-atari-2013,Silver_2016,dota2}, it seems timely to ask \emph{whether}, and \emph{how}, agents can be trained to interactively use search engines.
+However, the lack of expert search sessions puts supervised learning out of reach, and RL is often ineffective in complex natural language understanding (NLU) tasks.
+The feasibility of autonomous search agents hence remains an open question, which inspires our research.

-We pursue a design philosophy in which search agents operate in structured action spaces defined as generative grammars, resulting in policies that are compositional, productive, and semantically transparent.
-Further domain knowledge is incorporated through the use of well-known models and algorithms from NLU and information retrieval (IR).
-Most notably, we develop a self-supervised learning scheme for generating high-quality search sessions by exploiting insights from relevance feedback~\citep{rocchio71relevance}.
-We train a supervised LM search agent based on T5~\citep{t5} directly on this data.
-We also build an RL search agent based on MuZero~\citep{muzero}, which performs planning via rule-constrained Monte Carlo tree search and a learned dynamics model.
+We pursue a design philosophy in which search agents operate in structured action spaces defined as generative grammars, resulting in compositional, productive, and semantically transparent policies.
+Further domain knowledge is included through the use of well-known models and algorithms from NLU and information retrieval (IR).
+Most notably, we develop a self-supervised learning scheme for generating high-quality search session data, by exploiting insights from relevance feedback~\citep{rocchio71relevance}, used to train a supervised LM search agent based on T5~\citep{t5}.
+We also build an RL search agent based on MuZero~\citep{muzero} and BERT~\citep{devlin-etal-2019-bert}, which performs planning via rule-constrained Monte Carlo tree search and a learned dynamics model.